F-1 Portfolio Manager; Advises students in the College of Natural Science, the College of Engineering, and Isenberg School of Management.

 Dutta earned her Bachelors of Arts with University Without Walls from UMass Amherst in 2005.
 She earned her Master’s degree in Public Policy and Administration from UMass Amherst School of Public Policy in 2017.

-Current J-1 Scholar Portfolio Manager and Advisor, Advisor to Students in: College of Education, College of Nursing, College of Social and Behavioral Sciences, College of Information and Computer Science, College of Public Health and Health Services.
+Current J-1 Scholar Portfolio Manager and Advisor, Advisor to Students in: College of Education, College of Nursing, College of Social and Behavior Sciences, College of Information and Computer Science, School of Public Health and Health Services.

 A Kentucky native with a B.A. in International Affairs from Murray State University and a M.A. in Intercultural Relations from Lesley University.
 Nichole spent time in Europe for university studies and post undergraduate, and taught English in South Korea for 1.5 years.
 Having spent almost 7 years in Boston, working in the International Scholars Office at MIT, she was happy to change locations for a slower paced city.
 Nichole joined the IPO Fall 2018 and works with our international students, scholars, and faculty on many immigration matters.
 Outside of the IPO, you’ll find her enjoying the outdoors and visiting as many of the coffee shops in the area as she can.